 Driving around the cities and towns of Lake Como is actually a lot of fun.
 The scenic routes are spectacular and the freedom from schedules and timetables is a luxury.
 My advice for visiting Lake Como is to choose a base and take excursions from there.
 Rent a car if you are a confident driver; many of the roads are narrow and curvy.
 Rental locations can be found at the Milan or Bergamo airports.

 Although camping is very popular and Lake Como has some of the most beautiful locations, I wouldn’t recommend traveling with a camper unless you are an expert driver.
 There are often tight corners and one car lanes where you may have to back up to let the oncoming car pass.

 Cyclist and motorcyclists are abundant on the roads of Lake Como; keep safe distances.

-Video: Driving Around Lake Como.
+See my video on YouTube: Driving Around Lake Como.